nhocki/popular_streams/README.md

 The way this works is that "old" votes will count less than newer votes, that way a tag that was used 20 times today will be more popular than a tag used 30 times last week.

+Once again, thanks to Micah Fivecoate for his post.

 ## Installation